richmahn/en_ta/translate/figs-metaphor/sub-title.md

-What is a metaphor and how can I translate a sentence that has one?
+What is a metaphor and how can I translate a Bible passage that has one?